Semidefinite Relaxations for Robust Multiview Triangulation: Experiments

-Similarly to the simulated experiments we can note that the percentage of tight relaxations (and mean error) decreases (and increases) steadily as more outliers are added, with a sharp drop when the number of inliers gets close to 2, with the fractional method outperforming the epipolar method.
+Similarly to the simulated experiments we can note that the percentage of tight relaxations decreases steadily as more outliers are added, with a sharp drop when the number of inliers gets close to 2, with the fractional method outperforming the epipolar method.